tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ### [Commit](#commit)

-A single bundle of changes within a [Repository](#repository).
+A single bundle of changes within a [repository](#repository).
 A commit contains all of the changes, the author who created the commit, the date it was created, and usually a Title and Description of what the commit contains.
 The History of a repository is all of the Commits that brought it from just an empty directory to the state it's in now.
-Making changes to files within a repository doesn't automatically create a Commit - you do that deliberately when you're ready by `Add`ing and `Commit`ing the files you wish to be included, and providing the description.
+Making changes to files within a repository doesn't automatically create a Commit - you do that deliberately when you're ready by [adding](#add) and commiting the files you wish to be included, and providing the description.

 ### [Branch](#branch)

-A branch in Git is like a branch in the road of a [Repository](#repository)'s history (indeed, the term wasn't chosen arbitrarily).
+A branch in Git is like a branch in the road of a [repository](#repository)'s history (indeed, the term wasn't chosen arbitrarily).
 The main, primary branch in a repository is usually called the `master` branch.
 Its history is just a linear sequence of changes to create the current version.
-However, if you went back to an old version of the repository and make different changes, you could save that as a new `branch`, and freely switch between them.
-Frequently in shared programming projects, the `master` branch is where the current stable code lives that outsiders should use, and new features that aren't yet complete are be developed in other branches, and then [merged](#merge) into the `master` branch when they're ready.
+However, if you went back to an old version of the repository and make different changes, you could preserve that as a new `branch`, and freely switch between them.
+Frequently in shared programming projects, the `master` branch is where the current stable code lives that outsiders should use, and new features that aren't yet complete are developed in other branches, and then [merged](#merge) into the `master` branch when they're ready.

 ### [Merge](#merge)

 Merging is where the changes in two different [branches](#branch) are reconciled and one branch is updated to include them all.
-If I committed some changes that tweaked some of the math of a simulation, and you created a commit with some changes to make it faster and more efficient, then the process of me updating my repository with your changes would be merging.
+If I committed some changes that tweaked some of the math of a simulation, and you created a commit with some changes to make it faster and more efficient, then the process of me updating my repository with your changes would involve merging.

 ### [Clone](#clone)

-The process of downloading a repository, usually (but not always) running on a server (like GitHub).
+The process of downloading a repository, usually running on a server (like GitHub).
 A cloned repository is generally "meant to" stay up-to-date with its source.

 ### [Fork](#fork)